ndhorton/rb110/rb119/lesson_2_pass1.md

 On line 6, array element reference method `Array#[]` is called on `arr` with `1` passed as argument.
 This returns the element at index `1`, the same array referenced by `b`: `[5, 8]`.
 The syntactic sugar `[0] -=` is used to subtract the integer referenced by `a` -- still `2` -- from the integer stored at index `0` of the nested array returned by the previous method call and reassign index `0` to the integer return value of the subtraction, which will be `3`.
 This reassignment operation mutates the array referenced by both index `1` of `arr` and variable `b`.

 Therefore at the end of this code, `a` still references `2`, while `b` now references `[3, 8]`.

+This example demonstrates how Ruby variables act as pointers to objects.

 --13:21